rusefi/rusefi_documentation/Cranking.md

 ### Falloff temperature

-*This sets the temperature above which no priming pulse is used, The value at -40 is reduced until there is no more priming injection at this temperature.*
+*This sets the temperature above which no priming pulse is used.
+The value at -40 is reduced until there is no more priming injection at this temperature.*

 ## Fuel Settings
 ### Injection mode